+Instructor: Prerequisite: Evaluation: D. Pothier

-Prerequisite: Labour Law I
+Labour Law I

-Final exam for two credit hours, or major paper for three credit hours.
-There may also be class participation or presentation components.
+Final exam (2 credit hours) or

+major paper (3 credit hours).

+There may also be class

+participation or presentation

+components

 2053.02B: Landlord and Tenant.
 The class covers the basic law of landlord and tenant in the residential, retail and office contexts.
 It is designed for students who are interested in the practical aspects of the law and will be of particular interest to those who intend to practice commercial or general law.
 The class assumes that students have a good basic understanding of contract and property law.
 Emphasis is placed upon the analysis of landlords' and tenants' legal needs in the context of the day to day demands of the business world, as well as upon the particular problems of the application of residential tenancies laws to social housing projects.
 The class has a very practical rather than a theoretical orientation.